htdebeer/pandocomatic/documentation/pandocomatic_templates.md

 ## Pandocomatic templates {#pandocomatic-templates}

-Pandocomatic automates the use of pandoc by extracting common usage patterns of pandoc into so called *pandocomatic templates*, which you can then apply to your documents.
+Pandocomatic automates the use of pandoc by extracting common patterns of using pandoc into so called *pandocomatic templates*.
+You can then apply these templates to your documents.
 As described in [Part II](#using-pandocomatic), there are **internal** and **external** *pandocomatic templates*.
 The difference between these two types of templates is their scope: *internal pandocomatic templates* only affect the document they are defined in, whereas *external pandocomatic